fredless-zz/Feelio-Installation-Arduino-Sketch/README.md

 Description:

-This installation is designed to hang on your wall.
-It consists of a series of small canvases connected to servos, which move back and forth in response to body motion detected by a bracelet worn by a person miles away from home.
+Feelio is an installation, that is designed to hang on your wall.
+It consists of a series of small canvases connected to servos, which move back and forth in response to body motion detected by a bracelet w/ accelerometer worn by a person miles away from home.
 This setup creates a sense of physical presence in the house, even when the person is absent.

 Hardware for Prototype v1: